 The energy supplier has built its brand around being the answer for those fed up with the big six, saying that the energy market is 'old-fashioned, slow and monopolised'.
-On the other hand, First Utility offers the UK a 'smarter, cheaper, and more transparent' option.

 First Utility have stated that they "challenge, rather than accept outdated policies" surrounding domestic energy.
 By doing this, they have created an easier way for consumers to find and switch to a better gas and electricity deal.